 I enjoyed the tour immensely.
 The company was great, always important, and the guides were knowledgeable and interesting.
 I especially enjoyed the pousadas - such beautiful old buildings in wonderful surroundings and the wonderful Quinta das Lagrimas.
 Portugal is a beautiful country with friendly cheerful people so much in such a small area.
 It was good to learn the history in more detail and some of the more modern history.
-We also had our funny moments I enjoyed John & Liz and their delightful sense of humour, matched only by their extensive knowledge.
 Maree, QLD.